signaloid/Signaloid-C0-microSD-Demo-Calculator/README.md

 - Sampling from an example built-in distribution.

 Folder `python-host-application/` contains the source code that runs on the host that communicates with Signaloid C0-microSD.
-Folder `C0-microSD-application/` contains the source code, initialization assembly, and linker script for building an application for Signaloid C0-microSD.
+Folder `signaloid-soc-application/` contains the source code as a reference, and a pre-compiled binary for Signaloid C0-microSD.

 ![application demo gif](images/capture.gif)